-Solo applications will be submitted by caregivers (parent/guardian, etc.), in collaboration with the student and music educator.
+Solo applications will be submitted by caregivers (parent/guardian, etc.) for students through 12th grade or by the student themselves, if they are over the age of 18.
+All submissions must be in collaboration with the student and music educator.

-For ensemble groups, the sponsoring music educator or a designated caregiver may submit the application, in collaboration with the students and music educator.
+For ensemble groups, the sponsoring music educator , a designated caregiver (for students through 12th grade) or a designated ensemble member (for adults over the age of 18) may submit the application, in collaboration with the students and music educator.

 The eligibility rules for this festival are as follows:

-All Maryland music students, grades 6-12, in public, private, independent schools or homeschooled, must be enrolled in the music educator's course or lessons for the 2021-2022 academic year.
+All Maryland music students, of any age, in public, private, independent schools, homeschooled, community ensemble, or taking lessons with a private music educator, must be enrolled in the music educator's course or lessons for the 2021-2022 academic year.
 Music educator membership in MMEA/NAfME is not required.

 Regardless of musical ability, students who are not enrolled in the music educator's course or lessons for the 2021-2022 academic year are not eligible to submit.